wistia/wistia-open-docs/_posts/captions.md

 ## Select Your Video

-First, navigate to the video page for the video you'd like captions for (the page where you can play the video itself).
+First, navigate to the media page for the video you'd like captions for (the page where you can play the video itself).

 Under the <span class='action_menu'>Video Actions</span> menu, select the